Compatible with Clip Studio Paint Ver. 2.1.0

 In the initial state, the color is set to “Dark color”.

-In the initial state, the layout of the Tablet version stores each palette in the form of an icon.
-This way a wider drawing area is available for devices with a smaller screens.
+In both modes, each palette is initially stored in the form of an icon so that a wider drawing area is available for devices with smaller screens.

 Tapping the icons displays the palettes in a pop-up.